 One trick to minimizing your algae growth is to increase plant coverage on your water surface.
 Ideally, your tank surface should have 60-70% shade coverage.
 My very favorite (and easiest) way to bring floral beauty and functionality to the water tank is by having free-floating water islands.

-How are the islands made?
+How are the floating pond planters made?

 Water islands consist of rings of densely extruded foam, which are stacked, sewn together to make a basket, then filled with aquatic media and water plants.
 They float on their own, thereby reducing the probability of knocking plants off submerged plant pedestals.
 (Yes, before utilizing water islands, I knocked over several plants, causing an emergency recovery in our winter tank water!
 Not fun, ask my husband!)

 Typically the majority of the plants used in these islands are cold-hardy and will live year after year.
 The extruded foam material is critical, as the plant mass makes a substantial root ball and consequential weight, especially as the plants will live through the year(s).
 This extruded foam material makes up the bulk of the island’s cost, so it should never be tossed out.
 This makes your island investment sustainable.
 In my own unheated domes at 7800 feet altitude, I have numerous islands that have “floated” in my tanks for a decade, providing beauty year-round.

 Can you buy the floating pond planters premade?

 Growing Spaces is selling the premade floating island planters while supplies last!

 Islands are available in 3 sizes, 14” diameter, 16″ diameter, and 18″diameter.
 These are the islands only and not the media or plants.
 That is the fun part, so we leave that up to you!